Last Updated on 18/06/2023 by secretmoona

 Walking tour in Le Marais

-Le Marais is one of the oldest parts of Paris and home to a diverse range of communities.
-The Jewish community has been in the area for a long time establishing themselves in the clothing market.
+Le Marais is one of the oldest parts of Paris and is home to a diverse range of communities.
+The Jewish community has been in the area for a long time, establishing itself in the clothing market.
 In fact, Rue Sentier is the birthplace of hip clothing brands like Comptoir des Cotonniers, Sandro or Maje.
 As well as the Jewish community, artists have long lived in the area too.
 The many art galleries are a testament to their presence.
-Last but not least, the LGBT community with its many bars and clubs make Le Marais a great place for entertainment.
+Last but not least, the LGBT community, with its many bars and clubs, make Le Marais a great place for entertainment.

 - Le Marais is known for its uneven cobbled streets, so I recommend you wear comfortable shoes

-- Google Maps: please ensure that you have downloaded Paris so you can use it offline or printed out of the map above
+- Google Maps: please ensure that you have downloaded Paris so you can use it offline or print out the map above

 - Always have some cash with you because most of the shops have a minimum spend on cards

 Marché des Enfants Rouges

 This market is not your typical Parisian market.
 Even though you can buy normal fresh fruits and vegetables, the main reason people flowed this market is for its friendly and convivial atmosphere.
 The oldest covered food market in Paris is popular with locals and tourists alike due to its diversity.
 Wandering through the busy stalls is a feast for the taste buds with the various cuisines on offer (Morocco, Lebanon, Italy, Japan, West Indies and Belgium).

 Marché des Enfants Rouges – 39 Rue de Bretagne, 75003 Paris